Rich Payne on Chemical Engineering to Full Time Network Marketer

 I came to the US for college, and then launched my career here in the States.
 My career brought me to Texas a few years ago and I love that state.
 So I consider myself to be an “adopted Texan.’
 Sorry for the confusion!

 Tell us how you became a Chemical Engineer.
-That’s is a prestigious title.
+That is is a prestigious title.
 What kind of education and hardships did you endure to become that title?

 Getting my Master’s degree was very challenging I must say.
-It was one of the most difficult challenges I’ve ever had.
+It was one of the most difficult challenges I have ever had.

 Anyway, I was offered a career as a chemical engineer once I left college.
 And it is what I’ve done throughout my career.

 You mention that you worked 60 to 80 hour work weeks.
 What did that do to you physically and mentally and when did you start looking for ‘another way?’

 You know the strange thing about it is that I actually didn’t mind it at the time!

 When I first started working, long hours were a big shock.